phetsims/perennial/doc/automated-maintenance-process.md

 While generally not necessary, you can manually create a `ReleaseBranch` object (for tracking it in maintenance) with `new ReleaseBranch( repo, branch, brands )`, e.g. `new ReleaseBranch( 'molarity', '1.2', [ 'phet' ] )`.
-For many purposes, it can also be helpful to use the async function `ReleaseBranch.getMaintenanceBranches()` to get a list of ALL release branches that are marked for maintenance (NOTE that it returns a Promise).
+For many purposes, it can also be helpful to use the async function `Maintenance.getMaintenanceBranches()` to get a list of ALL release branches that are marked for maintenance (NOTE that it returns a Promise).

 ## General procedure